Tamale Central Market

-Aboabo Market in focus
+Aboabo Market

-The Aboabo Market is a section within the Tamale central market which involves where most of the big wholesale and retail business transactions takes, and it is noted for the trading variety of products, especially local food products.
+The Aboabo Market contains most of the wholesale and retail business transactions, and it is noted for the trading variety of products, especially local food products.

 Old Market Side (Dakurili)

 This area hosts a variety of vendors selling traditional crafts, clothing, and other goods.

-Transport Hub

-Part of the Aboabo Market includes a significant transport yard, facilitating the movement of traders and goods to various parts of the country.

 Fire outbreaks/congestion

-On Wednesday, September 9, 2022, a fire at the Tamale Central Market burned a few stores.
-Firefighters from the Ghana National Fire Service (GNFS) intervened to help contain the fire and stop it from spreading to numerous other market stores.
-The market faces challenges with congestion, leading some traders to operate on pavements and unauthorized areas, which contributes to traffic and safety concerns.
+On September 9, 2022, a fire at the Tamale Central Market burned a few stores.
+Firefighters from the Ghana National Fire Service (GNFS) intervened to help contain the fire and stop it from spreading to other market stores.

-Recent Conflicts
+Recent conflicts

 In January 2025, a violent clash over a land dispute within the market area resulted in injuries and disrupted trading activities.

-Cultural Significance

-The Tamale Central Market is not just a trading center but also a cultural landmark where diverse communities converge, reflecting the rich traditions of Dagombas and the broader Ghanaian society.